sharat-sa/sharat-sa.github.io/_pages/Research Interests.md

 <div style="display: flex; align-items: flex-start; margin-bottom: 2em;">
   <div style="flex: 0 0 250px; margin-right: 2em;">
-    {% include figure.liquid path="assets/img/LLZO_Li.png" caption="Space-charge density at Li/LLZO interface" %}
+    {% include figure.liquid path="assets/img/chargetransfer.PNG" caption="Charge transfer in liquid electrolyte" %}
   </div>
   <div style="flex: 1;">
     Interfacial charge transfer reaction controls operational kinetics, direct experimental measurements on which are limited by concomitant processes from interfacial layers.
 ASSBs employing reductively stable LLZO should theoretically{% cite gao_ab_2019 %} have a stable and lowly resistive interface with lithium metal, providing a platform for studying reaction kinetics.
 While a recent indirect measurement has been performed on monocrystalline samples {% cite krauskopf_fast_2020 %}, are direct measurements possible on polysrytalline macroscopic samples?
-Furthermore, how <i>fast</i> can the charge transfer reaction be? <i> Read more in upcoming work {%cite rana2025rct %} </i>.
-(Illustration from {% cite swift_modeling_2021 %})
+Furthermore, how <i>fast</i> can the charge transfer reaction be?
+(Illustration from {% cite bai_charge_2014 %})
   </div>
 </div>